ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

 The graph is described with a Python script `create.py` and this document will explain how to write this Python script to define the nodes and their connections.

 When this Python script is executed, it will compute a static schedule and generate a C++ implementation.
-This implementation is using some C++ nodes that must have been defined somewhere.
-This document will explain how to write those nodes and make them available to the C++ scheduler.
+This implementation is using some C++ wrapper that must have been defined somewhere.
+This document will explain how to write those wrappers and make them available to the C++ scheduler.

 To run the script you first must install the CMSIS-DSP Python package: